Hip Pain

 Note: Keep your core tight and your body as upright as possible.
 You can place your hands behind you to help.
 Ideally you will work up to doing this without using your hands.
 If your hip joint is not mobile or flexible then your body is likely compensating for this immobility in another area of your body such as your core or knee, which can contribute to core or knee pain.

-Hip Cars (Conntrolled Articular Rotations)
+Hip Cars (Controlled Articular Rotations)

 A hip CAR takes your hip joint through its full range of motion.
 Here are the steps on how to properly execute this exercise: